-- Room occupancy guidelines allow for 50% maximum occupancy.
-An allowance of 30 sq. ft. per person while maintaining adequate physical distance will be practiced throughout the campus. - A 50% occupancy level will result in a maximum on-campus employee population of 764 or fewer (and not including students) at any given time. - The student population on campus during Phase 2 will include a larger number of in-person course sections and student services.
-The total number of students on site at one time may be managed as follows: - o Those enrolled in scheduled on-site course sections. - Those who need on-campus assistance from a student service or academic support area (e.g., Financial Aid, Admissions, Student Success Coaches, ASAP Advisers, the Library, Open Computer Lab, etc.) and have scheduled an appointment. - o A limited number of walk-ins may be allowed, subject to the number of people on campus at that time.
+- A 70% occupancy level will result in a maximum on-campus employee population of 1,069 or fewer (and not including students) at any given time. - The student population on campus during Phase 3 will include a larger number of in-person course sections and student services.
+The total number of students on site at one time may be managed as follows: - o Those enrolled in scheduled on-site course sections. - O Those who need on-campus assistance from a student service or academic support area (e.g., Financial Aid, Admissions, Student Success Coaches, ASAP Advisers, the Library, Open Computer Lab, etc.) and have scheduled an appointment. - o A limited number of walk-ins may be allowed, subject to the number of people on campus at that time.